SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: A Recipe for Diverse Balanced Dataset

 Before building the dataset, we first need to understand its scope of safety, i.e., \textit{what safety categories should the dataset include and at what level of granularity should they be defined?} We note that prior datasets are often built upon discrepant safety categories, which may be too coarse-grained and not consistent across benchmarks.
 For example, some benchmarks have results aggregated by course-grained categories like illegal activities~\citep{shen2023anything, qi2023fine, vidgen2023simplesafetytests,zhang2023safetybench}, while others have more fine-grained subcategories like delineate more specific subcategories like ``Tax Fraud'' and ``Illegal Drug Use''~\citep{huang2023catastrophic}.
 Mixing these subtypes in one coarse-grained category can lead to evaluation challenges: the definition of an ``illegal activity'' can change across jurisdiction and time.
 Hate speech, for example, can be a crime in Germany, but is often protected by the First Amendment in the United States.
 We also note that previous datasets may have inconsistent coverage -- failing to account for certain types of activities that model creators may or may not wish to constrain, like ``Legal Advice'' or ``Political Campaigning'', which are only examined by a relatively smaller group of studies~\citep{liu2023jailbreaking, shen2023anything, qi2023fine}.

 We suggest that benchmarking efforts should focus on fine-grained and extensive taxonomies, which not only enable capturing diverse potential safety risks, but also come with the benefit of better \textit{customizability}.
 Stakeholders can selectively engage with categories of particular concerns and disregard those deemed permissible.
 For example, some might find it acceptable for their models to provide legal advice, while others may believe this is too high-risk.
-In light of this, we present a \textbf{45-class safety taxonomy} to examine refusal behaviors, as shown in \Cref{fig:taxonomy} (see \Cref{tab:taxonomy-full} in \Cref{app:taxonomy} for a more detailed version) to unify past datasets in a fine-grained and customizable way.
+In light of this, we present a \textbf{44-class safety taxonomy} to examine model safety refusal, as shown in \Cref{fig:taxonomy}, to unify past datasets in a fine-grained and customizable way.
+Based on their nature of harm, these 44 potential risk categories are aggregated into 4 high-level domains.
+Refer to \Cref{tab:taxonomy-full} in \Cref{app:taxonomy} for more details.

 Our taxonomy curation method consists of two stages.
 In the first stage, we \textit{aggregate} the safety taxonomies from 10 prior safety benchmark datasets~\citep{wang2023not, qi2023fine, cui2023fft, vidgen2023simplesafetytests, lin2023toxicchat, zou2023universal, shen2023anything, huang2023catastrophic, mazeika2024harmbench, souly2024strongreject, shaikh2022second}, and \textit{break down} any vague and broad safety categories into more fine-grained categories.
 For example, the coarse-grained category ``Illegal Activities,'' occurring in \citep{shen2023anything, qi2023fine, vidgen2023simplesafetytests}), is substituted by more detailed sub-categories like ``Animal-related Crimes'', ``Fraud'', and so on.